LaxarJS/laxar/docs/manuals/writing_compositions.md

 }
 ```

-This example already shows some of the additional characteristics that go beyond the two properties `features` and `areas`.
-Let us start from the beginning:
+The syntax of the example should be familiar to authors of widgets and pages, but also exhibits some composition-specific characteristics.

+### Composition Features

-First there is the `features` object, that for simple cases looks just like a feature specification of a widget.
+First there is the `features` object that looks just like a features specification from a widget descriptor.
-Here you can define all the features that your composition needs to be configurable from the outside.
+Here you can define all the features that your composition needs to be configurable by the embedding page.
 In this example we simply let the consumer of our composition define the action that will be used to open the popup.

+### Composition Expansion

 Secondly there is the `areas` map and here there is already something noteworthy: The first area is simply named `.`.
-All widgets and compositions within this special area will replace the reference of the composition within the area of the page including the composition.
+All widgets and compositions within this special area will be _expanded in place of each composition instance_, within all pages embedding the composition.
-So if we take the [last example](#example_4) of the chapter [Layouts and Areas](#layouts_and_areas), this will be the area named `content`.
+So if we apply the composition above to the [example](#example_4) previously used in the [manual on pages](./writing_pages.md), the second item in the area named `content` will be expanded to a configured instance of the laxar-popup-widget.

+Other non-prefixed areas (say, `"footer"`) are simply added to each embedding page, concatenating widget lists where page and composition define areas of the same name.

+### Feature References and Topic Expressions

-Furthermore the two strings `"${features.openPopup.onActions}"` and `"${topic:closeAction}"` are worth noticing as they demonstrate another main feature of the composition concept.
+The two strings `"${features.openPopup.onActions}"` and `"${topic:closeAction}"` demonstrate two important features of the composition concept.
-Those strings are expressions that will be evaluated by the page loader when assembling the complete page from its parts and are replaced by actual values as follows:
+Those strings are expressions, and evaluated by the laxar-loader at build-time, while assembling the complete page from its parts.
+They are replaced with actual values as follows:

-The `"${features.openPopup.onActions}"` expression is a reference to a feature defined within the `features` object and will hold the value configured in the page including the composition.
+The `"${features.openPopup.onActions}"` expression is a _reference to a feature_ defined within the `features` object and will be replaced with the value configured by the embedding page.
-Thus applied to the [example of the writing pages manual](#example_4), this will result in the array `[ "next" ]`.
+Applied to the [example](#example_4), this reference will be replaced with the array value `[ "next" ]`.

-On the other hand the `"${topic:closeAction}"` expression generates a page wide unique event topic compatible string based on the local identifier `closeAction`.
+On the other hand the `"${topic:closeAction}"` expression generates a _page-wide unique event topic_, a string based on the local identifier `closeAction`.
-The result could thus be something like `"popupComposition-id0+closeAction"`, which is in fact the id generated for the composition itself, plus the local identifier.
+The result could be something like `"popupComposition-id0+closeAction"`, which is in fact the ID generated for the composition itself, plus the local identifier.

-These *topic expressions* prevent naming collisions with topics of the page, other compositions or multiple usages of the same composition within the same page.
+These *topic expressions* prevent naming collisions with topics of the embedding page, other compositions or multiple instances of the same composition within the same page.
-They should always be used when there is the need to have an identifier that is only used within the scope of a composition.
+They should always be used when there is the need to have a topic identifier that is only used within the scope of a composition.
+In fact, it is considered a best practice for compositions to _only use_ either feature references or topic expressions for event topics, to avoid unintended effects and invisible side-channels on the event-bus, caused by sharing regular string topics with the embedding page, or with other compositions.

-Notice that these expressions are only written as a string to be JSON compatible and that no string interpolation takes place.
+Notice that these expressions must be written inside of string literals to be valid JSON.
+Their replacement takes place only _after_ the JSON structure was evaluated by the laxar-loader, and always based on the full string.
-Thus something like `"myPrefix${topic:closeAction}"` would *not* be interpreted when assembling the page and simply be used as is.
+Thus something like `"myPrefix${topic:closeAction}"` would *not* be expanded when assembling the page and simply be used as is, probably violating some widget schema.

 The assembled page thus looks similar to this: